Multiple Sclerosis (MS) - Medications

 controlling relapses.
 In some cases, using medicine to control symptoms and

 relapses may reduce the need for hospital stays.

 issues that you face at work or at home.

-Also keep in mind that it can be hard to tell whether
+Also keep in mind that it can be hard to tell if

 medicine is helping.
 Multiple sclerosis is a disease with spontaneous

 treatment.
-Just because your symptoms improve after treatment does not mean
+Just because your symptoms improve after treatment doesn't mean

 that a treatment is working.